WildBamaBoy/minecraft-comes-alive/.github/ISSUE_TEMPLATE/bug-report.md

 **Minecraft Information (please complete all questions entirely):**
  - Minecraft Version: [e.g. 1.12.2]
  - Forge Version: [e.g. 14.23.5.2838]
  - MCA Version: [e.g. 6.0.0] **Any version below 6.0.0 is NOT supported.
-Do not submit an issue for these versions.**
+Do not submit an issue for these versions.
+Do not post your Minecraft version here.**
- - Launcher: [e.g. Standard, Twitch, MultiMC]
+ - Launcher: [e.g. Vanilla, Twitch, MultiMC]

 **Modpack Information**
 Complete this section if you are using a modpack.